tools4BCI/SignalServer/doc/tia/source/control_connection.rst

 TiA Error Description
 ---------------------
-Error message in TiA version 1.0 optionally supports error descriptions in a human readable format.
+An error message in TiA version 1.0 optionally supports an error description in a human readable format.
-Therefore no error codes with special meaning are supported in this version.
+No error codes with special meaning are supported in this version.

 ..
 TiA Server Config